kunalgorithm/medicalbills.fyi/README.md

-# GraphQL Fullstack Boilerplate
+# Medicalbills.fyi

-A monorepo web application boilerplate with authentication, a graphQL api, database access, and material-ui styling.
+This app was bootstrapped from [graphql-fullstack](https://github.com/kunalgorithm/graphql-fullstack), A monorepo web application boilerplate with authentication, a graphQL api, database access, and material-ui styling.

-Visit the demo at https://graphql-fullstack.now.sh

 ![Screenshot](static/screenshot.png)

 # Features